-However, during the summer of 1914, events in the Balkans triggered a conflict that soon spread through Europe like wildfire across a dry prairie, pitting nations against nations in the First World War.
+However, during the summer of 1914, events in the Balkans triggered a conflict that soon spread through Europe like wildfire across a dry prairie, pitting nations against nations in a World War.
 The eruption of fighting caught Amerika at Boston, Mass., where she was preparing to sail for home.
 Although due to leave port on 1 August 1914, Amerika stayed at Boston lest she fall prey to the warships of the Royal Navy.
-She would remain there through almost three years of United States neutrality.
+She would remain there through almost three years of U.S. neutrality.

 On 18 October 1917, America departed the Boston Navy Yard and, on the 20th, arrived at Hoboken which would be the port of embarkation for all of her wartime voyages carrying doughboys to Europe.
 There, she loaded coal and cargo; received a brief visit from Rear Admiral Albert Cleaves, the commander of the Cruiser-Transport Force; and took on board her first contingent of troops.
 Completing the embarkation on the afternoon of the 29th, America sailed for France on the morning of the 31st, in company with the transports Mount Vernon, Von Steuben (Id.
 No. 3017), Agamemnon (Id.
 No. 3004), North Carolina (Armored Cruiser No. 12), Terry (Destroyer No. 25), and Duncan (Destroyer No. 46).

-Underway again on 29 November, the ship returned to the United States, in convoy, reaching Hoboken on 10 December.
+Underway again on 29 November 1917, the ship returned to the United States, in convoy, reaching Hoboken on 10 December.
 She then remained pierside through Christmas and New Year's Day and headed for France again on 4 January 1918, carrying 3,838 troops and 4,100 tons of cargo.
 The following day, she fell in with the transport Mercury (Id.
-No. 3012) and Seattle (Armored Cruiser No. 11)—her escort for the crossing.
-Except for the after control station personnel reporting a torpedo track crossing in the ship's wake on 17 January—shortly before the transport reached Brest—this voyage was uneventful.
+No. 3012) and Seattle (Armored Cruiser No. 11), her escort for the crossing.
+Except for the after control station personnel reporting a torpedo track crossing in the ship's wake on 17 January-shortly before the transport reached Brest-this voyage was uneventful.

 America arrived at Hampton Roads, Va., on 6 February and the next day entered the Norfolk Navy Yard for repairs and alterations.
 At this time, the ship received an additional pair of 6-inch guns to augment her main battery.